pga03/docs-first-discovery/src/documents/serverConfig.md

 * It adds a [Preferences Server Integration](prefsServerIntegration.md) grade to the `loaderGrades`.
 This grade sets up the connection between the Token Panel (see below) and the rest of the tool.
 * It adds a [Token Panel](token.md) to the set of panels.
-This panel transmits the preferences to the server and receives, in return, a unique token that can be used to retrieve the preferences later.
+This panel transmits the preferences to the server and receives, in return, a unique token that is displayed and can be used to retrieve the preferences later.

 In addition to these changes, this schema makes two more changes to support different messages in the interface: